Loading...

 • Omitted fields are preserved.
 You only need to include the fields you want to change.

-• Scalar fields (model, system, name, etc.) are replaced with the new value. system and description can be cleared by passing null. model and name are mandatory and cannot be cleared.
+• Scalar fields (model, system, name, description) are replaced with the new value. system and description can be cleared by passing null. model and name are mandatory and cannot be cleared.

-• Array fields (tools, mcp_servers, skills, callable_agents) are fully replaced by the new array.
+• Array fields (tools, mcp_servers, skills) are fully replaced by the new array.
 To clear an array field entirely, pass null or an empty array.

 Agent lifecycle